yakconsulting/spidersoftdev.github.io/content/posts/2015-12-12-macbook-pro-cant-connect-to-5-ghz-wireless-n-network.md

   - Mac

 ---
 That one was tricky.
-Got brand new router and couldn&#8217;t connect to 5 Ghz network.
+Got brand-new router and couldn&#8217;t connect to 5 Ghz network.
 My iPhone didn&#8217;t have this issues, neither couple other devices at home.
 I spend some time randomly changing settings on wireless network, and then I found tricky information &#8211; my MacBook can&#8217;t use all available channels, can work only on specific one.

 <!--more-->